Bound-state confinement after trap-expansion dynamics in integrable systems: thermodynamic macrostate in the spin chain

+Here we provide a self-contained discussion of the derivation of the $GGE$ for a generic pre-quench initial state.
+We follow Ref.~\cite{ilievski2016string,ilievski2016quasilocal}.

-We now show that the information about the expectation values of local and quasilocal conserved quantities over the pre-quench initial state allows to fix uniquely the $TBA$ densities identifying the $GGE$ that describes the steady state after the quench.
+In particular, we show that the information about the expectation values of local and quasilocal conserved quantities over the pre-quench initial state allows to fix univocally the $TBA$ densities identifying the $GGE$ that describes the steady state after the quench.